8 tips for surviving on a firefighter paycheck in the age of crushing inflation

 Some days, the only thing that keeps me going is seeing those poor (literally and figuratively!)
 EMS folks on medical calls, and knowing they are suffering even more than I am.
 Hey, misery always loves company, right?
 I hear them talking about ramen all the time; makes me sad.
 But seriously, groceries are expensive, and it’s getting harder to all pitch in for the super-basic shift meals of roasted brussels sprouts, steak and salad.

-Let’s consider a few ridiculous (and a few not-so-ridiculous) ways we can make a little extra money to help curb the impact of inflation.
+Let’s consider a few ridiculous (and maybe a couple not-so-ridiculous) ways we can make a little extra money to help curb the impact of inflation.

 1. Appearance fees